Taxpayers and business owners are always looking to make wise money choices.

 Did you know HSA earnings (such as interest and dividends from the money contributed to an HSA) are tax-exempt at the federal level?

-You do have a limit for how much you can add to your HSA.
-Contribution limits are $3,500 for self-only HSAs in 2019, or $7,000 for family HSAs.
+You do have a limit on how much you can add to your HSA.
+Contribution limits for 2022 are $3,650 for self-only and $7,300 for families.
+The annual “catch-up” contribution amount for individuals age 55 or older will remain at $1,000.
+Consumers can contribute up to the annual maximum amount as determined by the IRS.
 Money contributed by your employer does count toward these thresholds.
-Those who are age 50 or older can contribute an additional $1,000.

 HSAs achieve tax savings in other ways as well.
 You will accumulate earnings and income and can roll over the account year-to-year, unlike flexible spending accounts, where contributions are lost if they’re not used that year.